Clkwong3/interactive-readme-builder/sample/README.md

 ## Usage

-Enter the city name in the search bar and hit save to display the city time in the dashboard
+Enter the city name in the search bar and hit save to display the city time in the dashboard.

 ## Test